Las Vegas Metropolitan Police Department

 The Las Vegas Metropolitan Police Department (also known as the LVMPD or Metro) is a combined city and county law enforcement agency for the City of Las Vegas and Clark County, Nevada, United States.
 It is headed by the Sheriff of Clark County, who is publicly elected every four years.
 The sheriff is the only elected head law enforcement officer within the county, and, as such, the department is not under the direct control of its jurisdictional cities, Clark County, or the State of Nevada.

 Metro is the largest law enforcement agency in Nevada, and in 2009, was one of the largest police agencies in the United States according to Uniform Crime Reporting by the Federal Bureau of Investigation.
+The Clark County Detention Center is one of the largest jail systems in the United States, as well.

 History

-The Vegas Metropolitan Police Department (LVMPD) was formed on July 1, 1969, by merging the Las Vegas Police Department with the Clark County Sheriff's Department.
+The Las Vegas Metropolitan Police Department (LVMPD) was formed on July 1, 1973, by merging the Las Vegas Police Department with the Clark County Sheriff's Department.
 Metro serves the city limits of Las Vegas and the unincorporated areas and towns of Clark County.

 In the early 1970s, both the Las Vegas Police Department and the Clark County Sheriff's Department struggled with jurisdictional and budgetary problems.
 Oftentimes, people living in the metropolitan area would call the wrong agency to report crimes in progress, which would delay police response.
 Both agencies were also strapped for manpower, yet used a lot of it duplicating record-keeping and administrative functions in both of the agencies.
 The idea of consolidating the two law enforcement agencies into one metropolitan department began to circulate among the top officials in both agencies, likely due to the close working relationship between the Clark County Sheriff and the Las Vegas Police Chief at that time.
 It was said that even police officers on the Las Vegas Police Department could see that it would be better if the agency were run by the Sheriff, due to the fact that he was an elected official.
 Legislation to merge the Las Vegas Police Department with the Clark County Sheriff's Department was passed by the Nevada State Legislature, and the merger became effective in 1973.

 In 1999, an outside audit conducted by DMG-Maximus, commended the department for having fewer managers and supervisors than are typically found in large police agencies.
 The audit also said that the managers, both sworn and civilian, were of "excellent quality".

 On January 5, 2015, the Las Vegas Metropolitan Police Department officially assumed responsibility for the Las Vegas Township Constable's Office.
-Las Vegas Township Constable's Office continues to be a separate entity but under Metro's detention services division.
+Las Vegas Township Constable's Office continues to be a separate entity but under Metro's Detention Services Division.

 The Las Vegas Metro Police Department has more than 5,800 members.
 Of these, over 2,900 are police officers of various ranks and over 750 are corrections officers of various ranks.